 The name of this park honors both of Margaret Elkins parents, Harry Carothers Wiess and Olga Keith Wiess.
-Mr. Wiess was the president of Humble Oil & Refining Company and Mrs. Weiss was a timber heiress according to information regarding this Keith-Wiess Park.
-Click on the highlighted link to read more about them.
+Mr. Wiess was the president of Humble Oil & Refining Company, and Mrs. Weiss was a timber heiress according to information regarding this Keith-Wiess Park.
 Suffice it to say that Mrs. Wiess was very generous and supported many hospitals and other entities such as our Houston Museum of Natural Science as well as the Museum of Fine Arts Houston.
 We owe much to philanthropists like her and her daughter Margaret who share some of their wealth with the public’s interests in mind.

-Right next to a large paved parking lot is a cute children’s playground including several rock walls which can be climbed.
+Right next to a large paved parking lot is a cute children’s playground including several rock walls built for some climbing fun.
 This area is also near some baseball and soccer fields.

-This is the largest of the covered pavilions in this park.
+This pavilion is the largest of the covered pavilions in this park.
 There are others along with some picnic tables nestled against some trees.
-Barbecue grills are provided next to the picnic areas.
+Barbecue grills are next to the picnic areas.

-The concrete trail is wide and the terrain is fairly level.
-It is a one way trail that ultimately takes one over Hall’s Bayou and circles a retention pond and then leads back the same way.
+The concrete path is wide, and the terrain is relatively level.
+It is a one-way trail that ultimately takes one over Hall’s Bayou and circles a retention pond and then leads back the same way.
 That is if you wish to stay on the paved path.
-There are seemingly many trails leading into the woods on more natural paths.
+There are seemingly many trails leading into the woods on more natural routes.

-Obviously the retention ponds were holding excess water as designed.
-There would be no fishing from the pier that day as the water was above the pier.
+The retention ponds were holding excess water as designed.
+There would be no fishing from the pier that day as the water was above the dock.
 The birds were enjoying that roosting spot on the railings.
 No swimming is allowed as this is an alligator and reptile habitat.

-This was my favorite part of the trail.
-Walking around and even over the retention pond on a raised walkway was fun because of seeing all of the wildlife which call this area home.
+My favorite part of the path was here.
+Walking around and even over the retention pond on a raised walkway was fun because of seeing all of the wildlife which calls this area home.

-The white ibis birds pictured above are the ones with pink beaks and legs.
-According to Wikipedia their legs turn scarlet during breeding season.
+The white ibis birds pictured below are the ones with pink beaks and legs.
+According to Wikipedia, their legs turn scarlet during the breeding season.

-We saw an abundance of Neotropic comorants in Keith-Wiess Park.
+We saw an abundance of Neotropic cormorants in Keith-Wiess Park.
 They breed in colonies and are known to be a monogamous bird.
-Where you see one of these birds you are almost always likely to see others.
+Where you see one of these birds, you are almost always likely to see others.
 They consume small fish, aquatic bugs and tadpoles, etc.

 We were able to walk over the retention pond by way of the boardwalk.
 Had the water been any higher that route might have been cut off as it was on the fishing pier.
 We completed the loop and then headed back through the forested area the way we had come.

-In all City of Houston Parks the hours are from dawn to dusk.
-They are all smoke free zones.
-Plants and animals are protected, pets are to remain on leash (we saw several instances where people were side stepping this rule) and pet owners are to pick up after their pets.
-Noise levels are to controlled.
+In all of the City of Houston Parks, the hours are from dawn to dusk.
+They are all smoke-free zones.
+Plants and animals are protected, pets are to remain on leash (we saw several instances where people were sidestepping this rule) and pet owners are to pick up after their pets.
+Noise levels are to be controlled.